 March

 Temperatures in March increase by just a couple of degrees, with average highs and lows sitting at 81°F (27°C) and 68°F (20°C), respectively.
-As it’s the last month of the rainy season, you’ll still see a fair amount of precipitation, though, with an average of 13 rainy days.
+As it’s the last month of the rainy season, we’ll still see a fair amount of precipitation, though, with an average of 13 rainy days.

 April